jarekstrzele/obsidian_notes/REACT NATIVE/React Native Practical Guide/3 mini game.md

 # Background Coloring

-`<View>` takes only space that is needed ==!!!!!!== `flex:1` take o many space that is possible
+`<View>` takes only space that is needed ==!!!!!!== `flex:1` take a many space that is possible
 App.jsx
 ```jsx
 import { StyleSheet, Text, View, StatusBar } from 'react-native';